apache/arrow-cookbook/python/source/create.rst

     :func:`pyarrow.array` for conversion to Arrow arrays,
     and will benefit from zero copy behaviour when possible.

-Creating RecordBatches
+Creating Record Batches
 ======================

-Most IO operations in Arrow happen shipping batches of data to the destination, :class:`pyarrow.RecordBatch` are the way Arrow represents batches of data, they can be seen as a slice of a table.
+Most I/O operations in Arrow happen when shipping batches of data to the destination.  :class:`pyarrow.RecordBatch` is the way Arrow represents batches of data, they can be seen as a slice of a table.